Reccy/MIDIPiano/readme.md

 Project Configuration
 ---------------------

-This project targets ISO C++ 11.
+This project targets ISO C++ 11 and is compatible with gcc and clang.
 CMake 3.1.0 or later is required to generate a build system.
-GoogleTest does not need to be downloaded, as it is downloaded as part of the build.
+This project uses TravisCI as its CI platform.